iprak/winix/README.md

 # Summary

 A custom component to interact with Winix [C545](https://www.winixamerica.com/product/certified-refurbished-c545-air-purifier/) Air Purifier.
-This has been reported to work well with [AM90](https://www.winixamerica.com/product/am90/).
+This has been reported to work with model [AM90](https://www.winixamerica.com/product/am90/) too.

 # Installation